 I am actually not a big fruit eater, even though I do love it.
 I namely only eat it in the summer months.
 Since I am able to get frozen pineapple bits for a decent price, I find it a good way to get in some fruit during these dull winter months.

 Pineapples are known for their bromelain content, a digestive enzyme.
 Bromelain may also have an anti-inflammatory effect in the body (something we could all use some help with).
-Pineapple contains some vitamin A, C, potassium, calcium, manganese and selenium.
-1 cup of pineapple will supple the body’s minimum needs of manganese daily, at about 2.5 mg.
-1 cup of pineapple, which is what I use in the recipe, is about 17 grams of carbs for those who are watching their carb intake and blood sugar.
-I pair it with good fat and protein powder as well to make this a nicely balanced meal replacement or an after work out snack.
+Pineapple contains vitamin A, vitamin C, potassium, calcium, manganese, and selenium.
+One cup of pineapple will supply the body’s minimum needs of manganese daily, at about 2.5 mg.
+One cup of pineapple, which is what I use in the recipe, is about 17 grams of carbs for those who are watching their carb intake and blood sugar.
+I pair it with good fat and protein powder as well to make this a nicely balanced meal replacement or an after workout snack.

 - 1 cup pineapple

 - 1 tablespoon coconut oil

 - ½-1 tablespoon flax seeds or chia seeds